 “I've dealt with large epidemics before.
 I've even had leadership roles with previous pandemics, but this particular one was of a scale and scope that we haven't seen in over a century,” said Neudorf, a professor and researcher in the College of Medicine’s Department of Community Health and Epidemiology (CH&E).

-For more than 20 years, Neudorf served as chief medical officer for the former Saskatoon Health Region (now part of the provincewide Saskatchewan Health Authority).
-Currently, he is the interim senior medical health officer with the Saskatchewan Health Authority.
+For more than 20 years, Neudorf served as chief medical officer for the former Saskatoon Health Region, now part of the province-wide Saskatchewan Health Authority (SHA).
+Currently, he is the interim senior medical health officer with the SHA.

 Neudorf is also involved with public health at the national level as the current president of the Urban Public Health Network of Canada, former president of both the Canadian Public Health Association and the Public Health Physicians of Canada, liaison member with the Regions for Health Network (WHO Europe) and advisor for the Public Health Agency of Canada.